raycast/extensions/extensions/priviliges/README.md

-# Priviliges
+# Privileges

-Grant and revoke admin permission with SAP Priviliges.
+Grant and revoke admin permission with SAP Privileges.
 Not affiliated with SAP.